lsaffre/blog/docs/about/historic.rst

 money for it.
 I once tried a *PHP* port that got quite far but is now forgotten.

-In 2002 I abandoned C++, Java and PHP without tears after discovering the Python_ programming language.
-In September 2008 I started to use Django_.
-In August 2009 I started to use ExtJS_.
+In *2002** I abandoned C++, Java and PHP without tears after discovering the Python_ programming language.

+When I discovered Django_ in the end of **2008**, after having worked many months on my own database model, I was quickly fascinated.
+The ORM and database model based on 'apps' is simply genial.
+The way of how this is integrated into a web application server system: genial.

+But a few things disturbed me with Django, and I felt that I need to change them before I can be satisfied.
+That's why I started to write Lino.
+After some search for a valuable user interface, I started to use ExtJS_ in August 2009.

 **Where is the songbook project?
 Where is your private blog?**